Sheet Pan Honey Mustard Salmon with Rainbow Veggies Recipe

 Your stunning one-pan dinner ready to impress

 This Sheet Pan Honey Mustard Salmon with Rainbow Veggies proves that weeknight dinners can be both simple and spectacular.
-With its perfect balance of sweet and tangy flavors, vibrant colors, and minimal cleanup, it’s the kind of recipe that makes cooking feel joyful rather than stressful.
-The beauty of this dish lies not just in its gorgeous presentation, but in how it brings everyone together around the table for a meal that’s both nourishing and delicious.
+With its perfect balance of sweet and tangy flavors, vibrant colors, and minimal cleanup, it’s the kind of recipe that makes cooking feel joyful.

-Made these Sheet Pan Honey Mustard Salmon with Rainbow Veggies?
-Drop your twist in the comments, rate the recipe, and tag us on facebook, instagram with #erinrecipes — we might feature your creation!
+Made this recipe?
+Drop your twist in the comments, rate the recipe, and tag us on facebook or instagram with #erinrecipes!

 Servings: